cloudflare/terraform-provider-cloudflare/docs/data-sources/d1_database.md

 ### Optional

 - `account_id` (String) Account identifier tag.
-- `created_at` (String) Specifies the timestamp the resource was created as an ISO8601 string.
 - `database_id` (String)
 - `file_size` (Number) The D1 database's size, in bytes.
 - `find_one_by` (Attributes) (see [below for nested schema](#nestedatt--find_one_by))